sarveshdoshi/ServerManager/README.md

 # ServerManager

-A lightweight, testable HTTP client for Swift with retries, logging, and iOS 13 compatibility.
+A lightweight, testable HTTP client for Swift with async await along with retries, logging, and iOS 13+ compatibility.

 ## Requirements
 - iOS 13+, tvOS 12+, macOS 11+